 Fiduciary funds are used to account for resources held for the benefit of other parties in a trustee or agent capacity.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the District's own programs.
 Fiduciary funds are presented on an economic resources measurement focus and the accrual basis of accounting, similar to the government-wide financial statements.
-The District maintains the following agency fund:
+The District does not have any fiduciary funds.